hbr/fmlib/src/sdoc/datastructures/btree.rst

 the tree must have a minimal number of keys (and a minimal number of children in case of an interior node).

-If a leaf node underflows because of the deletion of a key value pair, the missing key value pair can be pulled from the parent and the missing child from the sibling.
+If a node underflows because of the deletion of a key value pair, the missing key value pair can be pulled from the parent and the missing child from the sibling.
 This can require to merge the underflowing child with its sibling (details see below).